Birds Do It: Production

 Producer Ivan Tors filmed Birds Do It at his Miami studios with cameos provided by Dean Martin (Columbia's Matt Helm), Flipper, director Andrew Marton as himself, and a Cary Grant impersonator played by Ray Anthony.

 Sales was vocal in his dislike for the film, his only starring role.
 It was also the next-to-last film in Marton's long directing career.

+In his memoirs Sales said the film "is now shown in six states as capital punishment."
+He claimed to have rejected the script at first "and I rejected it at first, because God knows you have to protect yourself in this business — people only blame who they see on screen, not the writers or directors."
+Then he added "once it was rewritten, Birds Do It wasn’t such a terrible picture."

 The special effects of Byrd flying are in the style of the Hertz Rent-A-Car commercials of the time.
 One sequence featured Byrd being attacked by skydivers in a sequence reminiscent of the pre-credits sequence of Moonraker with Byrd's stunt double wearing a parachute under his sport coat.